top of page

 IS OREGON IRISH DANCE ACADEMY ACCREDITED OR CERTIFIED?

 The largest and oldest international governing body for Irish dancing is An Coimisiún Le Rincí Gaelacha, or CLRG for short.
 CLRG hosts what they call TCRG certifications, which are intensely rigorous, 3-day-long, 5-part examinations.
 The TCRG exam is largely considered the world over as the most difficult examination available to evaluate Irish dancers' teaching ability.
-Miss Christina worked over 3 years to complete the 12 pre-requisite Grade Exams that qualified her to take the TCRG exam.
+Christina worked over 3 years to complete the 12 pre-requisite Grade Exams that qualified her to take the TCRG exam.
 She then passed the TCRG Exam in 2020, with flying colors no less, earning "Honors" in the dancing section and a perfect score on the music section!

 IS OREGON IRISH DANCE ACADEMY REGISTERED WITH A LARGER IRISH DANCING ORGANIZATION?

 Oregon Irish Dance Academy is not connected to any larger Irish dancing organization.
-Miss Christina passed the TCRG exam offered by CLRG, but we have chosen to remain independent and not to register with CLRG.
+Christina passed the TCRG exam offered by CLRG, but we have chosen to remain independent and not to register with CLRG.
 One of the main practical functions of CLRG and the other major Irish dancing organizations is to host and regulate competitions, and as OIDA is completely non-competitive, we prefer to operate independently from competitive organizations.

-Miss Christina and Miss Victoria are active members of and/or donors to multiple local organizations that promote and support Irish dance, music, language, and culture in our area, including the All-Ireland Cultural Society of Oregon, Irish Network Portland, CCE Oregon (Comhaltas Ceoltóirí Éireann), the Céilí of the Valley Society, and the Celtic Heritage Alliance.
+Christina and Victoria are active members of and/or donors to multiple local organizations that promote and support Irish dance, music, language, and culture in our area, including the All-Ireland Cultural Society of Oregon, Irish Network Portland, CCE Oregon (Comhaltas Ceoltóirí Éireann), the Céilí of the Valley Society, and the Celtic Heritage Alliance.

 teachers2_edited.png